microsoft/AddingSpeechToBots/Study-bot-example/Qna-Luis-Bot-v4/README.md

     <img src="../../Assets/QnAMakerService.JPG">

 1. After the QnA Maker service has been deployed, copy the key into the QnA Maker key section in the `StudyBotTemplate.txt` file.
 Also note the `region` you chose in the file.
-You will need these values later
+You will need these values later.

-1. For this tutorial you will need to deploy 4 knowledge bases.
-For each knowledge base you will need to complete the following steps:
+1. For this tutorial you will deploy 4 knowledge bases.
+For each knowledge base, complete the following steps:

     1. Choose "Create a knowledge base" in qnamaker.ai
     1. Choose the QnA Service you just deployed
     1. Name the knowledge base according to the table below
-    1. Upload the file according to th table below
+    1. Upload the file according to the table below
     1. Click "Create your KB"
     1. You might want to add alternative keywords to your knowledge base questions in qnamaker.ai in addition to the ones already there.
 To add them to your knowledge bases, go to "My knowledge bases" in [qnamaker.ai](https://www.qnamaker.ai) and in each knowledge base click the "+" sign near each question (after your knowledge bases have been created).
 Type in the alternative question (term).
 This is only needed for the Biology, Geology, and Sociology KBs.